vb690/approx_incentive_salience/README.md

   <img width="800" height="400" src="https://github.com/vb690/approx_incentive_salience/blob/main/readme_pic/rnn_architecture.png">
 </p>

+Blue, orange and green shapes represent respectively feedforward, embedding and LSTM layers.
+Embedding layers are a type of feedforward layers specifically designed for dealing with categorical inputs.
+Gray shapes indicate operations with no learnable parameters, such as array instantiation and concatenation.
+Stacked, transparent colouring indicates arrays with a sequential structure.
+Straight and curved arrows refer to the presence of feed-forward or recurrent information flow.
+The red highlight shows the portion of the model we hypothesize is inferring an approximation of attributed incentive salience

 ### Hyper-parameters Tuning

 Each trainable model in this project can have its hyper-parameters optimized through a range of tuning algorithms.
 Each model is a subclass of an `AbstractHyperEstimator` (that in turn is a subclass of a KerasTuner [`HyperModel`](https://keras.io/guides/keras_tuner/getting_started/#you-can-use-a-hypermodel-subclass-instead-of-a-modelbuilding-function)) providing functions that allow to define blocks of tunable Keras layers.
 The available layers are `Embedding`, `Dense` and `LSTM`.